On this website you will find a selection of answers to frequently asked questions about the International Summer Program (ISP) Virtual.

-To participate in the ISP, you must submit an online application.
-The application period is every year between 15 December and 15 February.
+To participate in the ISP Virtual, you must submit an online application.
+The application period is every year between 10 December and 31 March (extended!).

 Please contact the International Office of your home university as early as possible, as you will have to be nominated by your advisor.

-You will be informed via e-mail in mid-March whether you can participate in the ISP.
+You will be informed via e-mail in mid-April whether you can participate in the ISP Virtual.
 You will receive further information on the procedure in this e-mail.